Awarding shares to employees

 1. Extent of participation

 The directors of the employer awarding shares need to decide who do they want to provide the benefit to?
-Many HMRC approved plans, e.g. EMI, can be granted on a selective basis.
+Many HMRC tax advantaged plans, e.g. EMI, can be granted on a selective basis.

 2. How much equity to give away under the employee share incentives?

 The choice on how much to give away rests with shareholders.
 We prepare share capital tables to show the shareholders the dilution under the share scheme.
-If employees leave usually they will lose entitlement.
-The shares surrendered by former employees can, if that is desired, return to the pool to provide for new awards.
+If employees leave they will usually lose entitlement.
+The shares surrendered by former employees can, if that is desired, be returned to the pool to provide for new awards.

 3. What performance conditions, if any, will apply to the employee share incentives?